 - all math, science, and engineering courses, and

 - all engineering courses in your intended major.

 What are “leveling courses”?

 These are courses that are not required for an engineering degree but may be necessary preparation for the next required course in the sequence.
 For example, MATH 1302 (Algebra) is a leveling course.
-It would be unwise for a student who is not proficient in Algebra to attempt MATH 1426 (Calculus I).
+It would be unwise for a student who is not proficient in algebra to attempt Calculus I.

 What are Lower-Division and Upper-Division courses?
 Pre-Professional and Professional courses?

 Lower-Division or Pre-Professional courses are the preparatory courses that must be successfully completed before a student is allowed to begin taking courses designated as Professional or Upper-Division.
-Upper-Division courses are specific to the major and are generally related to a student's area of interest and are specific to the major.
+Upper-Division courses are specific to the major and are generally related to a student's area of interest.

 What are the requirements for being admitted into Upper-Division courses?

 Each engineering department sets its own standards for admission into the Upper Division coursework, but all require a 2.25 in all three of the GPA calculations.
 You must also pass all Lower-Division courses before being admitted to the Upper-Division program.
 The is the last major event in a student’s academic career before being awarded his/her degree.
 All students should plan carefully to reach this milestone on schedule.
-The engineering advisors will help with this process.
+Engineering advisors will help with this process.